-Sarah Nimmo reports on the Ladies XV’s Tennent’s Premiership match with Hillhead/Jordanhill as the hosts won 38-17
+Sarah Nimmo reports on the Women's XV and their Tennent’s Premiership match with Hillhead/Jordanhill as the hosts won 38-17

 Many of those left disappointed by the national team’s steep loss to Ireland on Sunday morning were able to find solace in the thrills, spills and tremendous collisions of the first meeting of the season between Watsonians and Hillhead/Jordanhill on Sunday afternoon.